top of page

 Outreach Coordinator

 Growing up in St. John’s, NL, Karleena knew that she wanted to work in environmental conservation, protecting the beautiful island that she called home.
 She completed her Marine Environmental Technology Diploma through the Fisheries and Marine Institute of Newfoundland and Labrador, and followed that up with her Bachelor of Technology Degree through Memorial University.
 Since graduating, Karleena has worked with various environmental organizations in a variety of positions, and volunteers in her free time with Girl Guides of Canada.
 Karleena's background in environmental outreach and education led her to her role as Outreach Coordinator for SAM, working on developing educational content related to wildlife and habitat conservation and stewardship.
-In her free time she loves to hike the beautiful trails in our province, and going camping is one of her favourite pastimes.
+In her free time she loves to hike the many beautiful trails in our province, explore new places while camping, and other outdoor activities.

 Conservation Biologist